silverstripe/silverstripe-staticpublishqueue/README.md

 The system is configured in the _config.php with registrering events with event listeners.

-    Event::register_event('BallotUpdateEvent', 'BallotUpdateEventListener'):
+    StaticPageQueueEvent::register_event('MyEvent', 'MyEventListener'):

-This means that the event BallotUpdateEvent gets triggered, it will notify all objects that implements the interface BallotUpdateEventListener.
+This means that the event MyEvent gets triggered, it will notify all objects that implements the interface MyEventListener.

 The events most likely triggered in a onAfterWrite or onBeforeDelete.
-This is how a class would trigger a BallotUpdateEvent:
+This is how a class would trigger a MyEvent:

     public function onAfterWrite() {
         parent::onAfterWrite();
-        Event::fire_event(new BallotUpdateEvent($this));
+        StaticPageQueueEvent::fire_event(new MyEvent($this));
     }

-The BallotUpdateEvent takes an reference to the DataObject that triggers this event.
+The MyEvent takes an reference to the DataObject that triggers this event.

-The Event system then calls every implementator of the BallotUpdateEventListener with the method Object#ballotUpdateEvent(Event $event).
+The Event system then calls every implementator of the MyEventListener with the method Object#MyEvent(Event $event).
 This gives the implementator a reference to the original triggerer.

 The listener (implementor) takes care of collecting a list of URLs that needs to